ajthor/socks/docs/contributing/index.rst

-However, while we encourage users to submit bug reports, feature requests, and PRs, we do not consider issues that are "homework" questions or "help solve my specific problem" type issues-we simply don't have time.
+However, while we encourage users to submit bug reports, questions, feature requests, and PRs, we do not consider issues that are "homework" questions or "help solve my specific problem" type issues--we simply don't have time.
 These issues will be marked as :bdg-secondary:`off-topic` or :bdg-secondary:`wontfix`.

 .. |Contributor_Covenant| image:: https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg